gbv/beaconspec/mappings.md

 `:sourceset` denotes the URI of the source dataset, and the blank node `:targetset` denotes the URI of the target dataset.

+Note that literal values with language tags or datatypes are not supported when mapping BEACON to RDF.

 ### Mapping links to RDF

 Each link can be mapped to at least one RDF triple with: